Stop Trying to Fix Things, Just Listen!

 Man: Ok, fine.
 I will listen, fine.

-starting to feel frustrated, but using the skills to recognize that he has good intentions and to continue to communicate her needs calmly
+Woman: (starting to feel frustrated, but using the skills to recognize that he has good intentions and to continue to communicate her needs calmly):

 Instances where a partner needs support happen all the time and often continue over time, as the “nail” one likely will.
 If you can commit to using the skills, you’ll be better able to truly support one another in ways that both solve problems and create intimacy and strengthen the foundation of a healthy relationship.